Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Results and discussion

 \subsection{Relevant displacements of atoms}

-We've shown in an earlier subsection that planar oxygens are the main contributors to the phonon angular momentum in tetragonal BaTiO$_3$.
-Now we focus on determining which directions of atomic displacements $\xi_{\bm q \nu}^{i \alpha}$ are primarily responsible for the phonon angular momentum.
-Formally, for each atom type $i$ and for each Cartesian direction $\alpha$ we wish to find coefficients $C_{i}^{\alpha}$, and parameters $A$ and $B$, for which the following quantity is minimized,
+We have shown in an earlier subsection that planar oxygens are the main contributors to the phonon angular momentum in tetragonal BaTiO$_3$.
+Now we focus on determining which atomic displacements $\xi_{\bm q \nu}^{i \alpha}$ are primarily responsible for the angular momentum of the phonon.

-Therefore, a large positive value of coefficient $C_{i}^{\alpha}$ means that displacement of atom $i$ in direction $\alpha$ is positively correlated with a phonon angular momentum.